-In all cases of all four System Reference Documents, there is the request both for inclusion in the European Recommendation for SRD (ERC Rec 70-03) and for mandatory harmonisation within the EC, by inclusion in the EC Decision harmonising SRD use in the community 2006/771/EC.
+In all cases of all five System Reference Documents, there is the request both for inclusion in the European Recommendation for SRD (ERC Rec 70-03) and for mandatory harmonisation within the EC, by inclusion in the EC Decision harmonising SRD use in the community 2006/771/EC.

-Section 7 of this ECC Report indicates that a number of administrations may presently have a particular difficulty in agreeing to the use of SRD in these bands as envisaged by all the SRDoc.
-Therefore, certain mitigation techniques may be necessary to satisfy the requests.
+Annex 3 of this ECC Report indicates that a number of administrations may presently have a particular difficulty in agreeing to the use of SRD in these bands as envisaged by all the SRDoc.
+Therefore, it may be necessary to consider that certain mitigation techniques may be necessary to satisfy the requests.
 It may be necessary to include mandatory mitigation techniques in regulation, to ensure there is a reasonable opportunity for all the requested technologies to function successfully within the limited spectrum available and to allow sharing with the existing services noted by administrations.
+These pre-existing services may vary between administrations and so may the consequential SRD mitigation techniques.

 Overview of the request for spectrum

 The original vision for the frequency bands 870-976/915-921 MHz as defined in TR 102 649-2 is given in Figs. 1 and 2.
-From the latest SRD/RFID requirements as described above, it is possible to re-draw the proposed bands 870-876 MHz and 915-921 MHz as shown in Figs. X1 and X2 below.

-Automotive apps (in specific SRD) need to be shown in overview

-All generic appl. (automotive, SM, Alarms, are all in the technology-neutral medium access DC/LDC based on application neutrality but providing predictable sharing environment.

-Use only term non-specific

-SM/M3N/home automation are specific to the extent that they operate in networks

 .

-The updated summary of TRs outlining SRD tentative proposal in the band 870-876 MHz
+Summary of ETSI TRs outlining SRD tentative proposal in the band 870-876 MHz

 Within the 870-876 MHz band the exact spectrum allocation and associated technical parameters are not well defined in the TR 102 649-2.
-There is the expectation that these parameters will become apparent during the WGSE compatibility analysis WI 41.
-It is also assumed that this work will build upon the WI 23 report that investigated the opportunities to improve spectrum efficiency for SRD allocations.
+These parameters becaome apparent during the WGSE compatibility analysis WI 41 that lead to ECC Report 200.

-Within the 915 to 921 MHz band the spectrum allocation is well defined in the TR 102 649.
+Within the 915 to 921 MHz band the spectrum allocation was well defined in the TR 102 649.
+However this also evolved during the WGSE compatibility analysis WI 41 that lead to ECC Report 200.

 Intra-SRD interference case studies: in general the prospects of intra-SRD co-existence appear to be moderately reasonably good with interference probabilities between 3-10% at comfortably low levels, even for very dense urban deployment scenarios and without assuming band segmentation or any special co-existence requirements except the intrinsic operational DC limits of studied SRD devices.